BeamNG.drive: Development

 In 2011, a group of Rigs of Rods developers gathered and decided to improve upon the open-source software with a spiritual successor.
 BeamNG opened its website, beamng.com on 8 May 2012 to deliver news of the game's development.
 On 28 May 2012, BeamNG released a YouTube video entitled "Revolutionary soft-body physics in CryEngine3" that featured the vehicle deformation technology.
 The video, according to Marketing and Communications manager Nataliia Dmytriievska, got over one million views overnight.
-Originally, BeamNG.drive was to be based on CryEngine 3, but its use in a driving game uncovered numerous bugs, leading development to be rolled over to a modified version of Torque 3D.
+Originally, BeamNG.drive was to be based on CryEngine 3 but licencing costs among other issues drove them to the use of a modified version of an open source engine called Torque 3D.

 A free tech demo was released on 3 August 2013 along with paid access to an alpha test through FastSpring.
 The tech demo featured only one vehicle and one map, while the alpha test contained five vehicles and six maps.
 On 10 September 2013, BeamNG.drive's sixth vehicle, the Bruckell Moonhawk, was released with YouTube premiere.
 The game was placed on an open vote on Steam Greenlight on 12 February 2014 and was greenlit eight days later.
 On 29 May 2015, the game was released to Steam Early Access.

-On 15 June 2018, BeamNG announced a partnership with Camshaft Software, developers of Automation, revealing the addition of an exporter feature that allows players to export vehicles made within Automation as fully drivable vehicles in BeamNG.drive.
+On 15 June 2018, BeamNG announced a partnership with New Zealand game development company Camshaft Software, developers of Automation, revealing the addition of an exporter feature that allows players to export vehicles made within Automation as fully drivable vehicles in BeamNG.drive.

 On 25 April 2022, BeamNG announced they were ceasing development of the 32-bit branch as of alpha release 0.25.
 They stated that less than 0.5% of players were using the 32-bit version and that the decision will speed up the game's development and allow the developers to take full advantage of newer technologies.

-In June 2022, BeamNG announced experimental support for Linux systems with version 0.25.
+On 15 June 2022, BeamNG announced experimental support for Linux systems with version 0.25.

+On 28 May 2026, a new vehicle and a major graphical upgrade was announced for the version 0.39, with a PlayStation 5 version later in the year.
+Official multiplayer support was also announced for a later date.

+On 24 September 2026, BeamNG announced the release date for the PlayStation 5 version on October 19, 2026 with version 0.40 coming out around its console release.